nikvn89/nomad-court/README.md

 Confirmed on-chain state
 ```

-Read and finalization requests are routed through a Vercel RPC proxy with bounded backoff.
+Read and finalization requests are routed through a server-side RPC proxy with bounded backoff.

 The UI does not automatically resubmit a write transaction after an ambiguous RPC failure, reducing the risk of duplicate transactions.